Use Massimo Pigliucci's Daily Philosophical Journal to Gamify Practical Wisdom

-In this first volume of the Stoic Handbook cheat sheets, you can read the essential wisdom of the first 5 chapters from Epictetus manual, as well as listen to companion audio reflections.
+In this second volume of the Stoic Handbook cheat sheets, you can read the essential wisdom of chapters 5-10 of Epictetus' manual, and listen to companion audio reflections.

 Chapter 28/53: Why would we stop others from hurting us physically but allow them to do so emotionally?

 Nature Is Not Evil, It Just "Is"